build resilience and reduce stress & anxiety with mindfulness in a live interactive online course

 "Noah Pomeroy is an extremely effective and particularly accessible mindfulness guide.
 His matter-of-fact, practical approach was welcome and refreshing to those of us who previously viewed mindfulness as best defined by “breathy aloofness.”
 Noah is quite the opposite--he is down to earth, funny, and open.
 Most importantly, he models a thoughtful vulnerability and a clear-minded intentionality that is absolutely invaluable to our growth as humans. "

 "Noah is an exceptional mindfulness facilitator and thought leader.
 He has the ability to meet fellow meditators where they are, for personal and customized growth.
 Whether you are at a beginner or advanced level in your practice, Noah's approachable insights, vast compassion, and relatable experiences are highly valuable.
 As someone who integrates mindfulness into daily life and organizational excellence, I highly recommend Noah for both personal enrichment and professional development."

 Professor, University of Hawaii, John A Burns School of Medicine

 "I highly recommend the meditations led by Noah Pomeroy who is devoted to helping people ease their minds and lives through mindfulness.
 His UCLA training is unique, but more so his kindness and ability to lead people to those special brain waves that truly relax your mind as a deep nap does so that you are not only refreshed, but encouraged and recharged to walk through the world.
 It takes special leaders to provide healing through your mindfulness practice, and Noah Pomeroy is one of those people. "

 This rate covers the cost of running the course and also includes compensation for the teacher’s time and helps provide for those that must pay the hardship rate or that apply for a scholarship.

-This rate is subsidized by the teacher to make the course available to those who lack the means to pay more for the course or are in the midst of an economic hardship.
+This rate is designed to make course available to those who lack the means to pay more for the course or are in the midst of an economic hardship.

 each class includes